Seiya Suzuki Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fifth in MLB.

-- The Phillies have a 4.27 team ERA that ranks 17th among all MLB pitching staffs.
+- The Phillies have the 16th-ranked team ERA among all MLB pitching staffs (4.23).

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (82 total, 1.1 per game).
+- Phillies pitchers combine to allow 82 home runs (1.1 per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.